- The Beholder’s Definition of Marriage

 This book exposes the undergirding ideas beneath our spiritual and religious systems.
 Below Christian and Islamic religious structures and paths hide ancient networks that need raising to the surface so that a better worldview comprehension can occur.
-Especially in how do differing creation accounts in the Bible and Quran uphold theological understandings?
-In what ways does the oneness of Yahweh and Absolute Oneness of Allah influence their narratives?
+Especially in how differing creation accounts in the Bible and Quran uphold theological understandings.
+In what ways does the oneness of Yahweh and the Absolute Oneness of Allah influence their narratives?
 Each area explored hints further meaning to the whole story.

 The many aspects explored about Yahweh or Allah today may not give us a complete picture of what hides beneath a religious structure or mode of thinking.
 As in any ancient dig, time and patience provide a fuller description.
 Likewise, the many artifacts discovered without a systematic blueprint may conceal a fuller understanding.
 In this writing, items uncovered will link to either a systematic covenant or contract blueprint.
 As we search and meticulously expose the substructure, a complete picture will show the difference between a covenant God called Yahweh and a deity prone to contract called Allah.
 Searching Below the Surface digs up the bedrock of why the Bible presents a covenant model and Islam a contract one.
 The underpinnings in each perspective reflect the essence of either Yahweh or Allah’s nature to guide our exploration.